-From bush to beach; explore South Africa's Panorama Route through Mpumalanga on this South African overland tour, including safari game drives with the opportunity to see the Big 5 in Kruger and Addo National Park.
+From bush to beach; explore South Africa's Panorama Route through Mpumalanga on this South African adventure tour, including safari game drives with the opportunity to see the Big 5 in Kruger and Addo National Park.
 Discover diverse cultures of Swazi, Zulu and Basotho, cruise in St Lucia, visit Durban's rugged beaches, and discover Garden Route icons Knysna, Tsitsikamma and Hermanus.

 Day 1.
 Pretoria to Hazyview Highlights.
 Blyde River Canyon, South Africa.Heading out from the city we take the road to Mpumalanga Province and the bushveld town of Hazyview.
 Along the way, we stop off at various points of interest on the famed Panorama Route where you'll soon see why this scenic area was named so.